Regarding Crisis Management

 Great King, the contingent was quick to vote in a new chief and start

-moving towards fulfilling their goal, which was survival.
+moving towards fulfilling their goal, which was survival. - A

 focused strategy to reach friendly territory in the north (the Dorian